 Year 9, 10 and 11 Curriculum (KS4)

 In Year 9, a degree of choice is provided.
 All pupils continue to study core subjects and move from the Key Stage 3 syllabus to the Key Stage 4 syllabus as appropriate to the pupils and structure of each course.
-Our aim is for the majority of pupils to achieve a minimum of 5 GCSEs at grade C. From 2018, all subjects other than Resistant Materials, Textiles, Electronic and Control Systems and Statistics will be assessed using the new numerical grades in English Language, English Literature and Mathematics.
+Our aim is for the majority of pupils to achieve a minimum of 5 GCSEs at grade C. From 2018, all subjects other than Resistant Materials, Textiles, Electronic and Control Systems and Statistics will be assessed using the new numerical system.

 At Key Stage 4, all pupils study three option subjects in addition to: